 Onsight Sport League

-Cost: $50 per team (Pay at front desk, due by first competition week)
+Cost: $50 per team or $12 per person (Pay at front desk, due by first competition week)

 Questions?
 Please email us!

 THE QUICK AND DIRTY ON HOW OSL WORKS:

 The Onsight Sport League is a 10-week team competition that rewards personal achievements rather than climbing grades.
 Every 2 weeks, teams of 4 climbers pick up score cards and tackle that week’s designated OSL routes.
 Teams will be scored and compete against one another each competition week.
 Battle it out for 4 competition weeks and then head into the Championship Tournament.

 One team = 4 Climbers (We highly suggest to have one alternate for weeks when someone plays hookie or drops out).